2112529/CamoFormer/lib_jittor/README.md

     }

 ## Acknowlegement
-Thanks [Ge](https://gewelsji.github.io/) providing a friendly [jittor-codebase](https://github.com/GewelsJI/SINet-V2/tree/main/jittor_lib) for Camoflaged Object Detection.
+Thanks [Ge-Peng Ji](https://gewelsji.github.io/) providing a friendly [jittor-codebase](https://github.com/GewelsJI/SINet-V2/tree/main/jittor_lib) for Camoflaged Object Detection.
 And our code is built based on it.